 The Company has applied temporary exemption from IFRS 9 Financial Instruments as permitted by IFRS 4 Insurance Contracts and has not previously adopted any version of IFRS 9, including the requirements from the presentation of gains and losses on financial liabilities designated as at FVTPL, for annual periods beginning before 1 January 2018.
-Consequently, the Company plans to have a single date of initial application of 1 January 2021 for IFRS 9 in its entirety.
+At a meeting held in March 2020, the IASB decided to extend the temporary exemption from the need to apply IFRS 9 until 1 January 2023.
+Consequently, the Company plans to have a single date of initial application of 1 January 2023 for IFRS 9 in its entirety.

-The financial statements have been prepared on a going concorn basis.
+The financial statements have been prepared on a going concern basis.

 The financial year of the Company coincides with the calendar year.
-The financial statements for the year ended 31 December 2018 were approved for issue on 22 April 2019 and signed by the management on behalf of General Director and Chief Accountant.
+The financial statements for the year ended 31 December 2019 were approved for issue on 23 March 2020 and signed by the management on behalf of General Director and Chief Accountant.